 Reduce watering in winter as the plants will go into dormancy.

-Aloe Vera is a succulent and can, therefore, be kept as you would keep cactus.
-They do like it dry and the general humidity or dryness in most homes in that regard will be just fine.
+Aloe vera is a succulent and can, therefore, be kept as you would keep cactus.
+They like it dry, and most homes’ general humidity or dryness will be fine.

 Aloe Vera is a great and easy plant to propagate.
-That is one of the main reasons why Aloe Vera care is so enjoyable.
+That is one of the main reasons Aloe Vera care is so enjoyable.
 It produces little plantlets called pups that will start to grow from your main plant without you needing to do anything.
-Once they reach several inches you can start the process of separating them from the mother plant.
+Once they reach several inches, you can start separating them from the mother plant.

-In the best case, they will already have their separate roots once you removed the dirt below the Aloe Vera pups.
-Once you remove the dirt below the plantlets and you set free the roots you can cut the connection to the mother plant.
+In the best case, they will already have separate roots once you remove the dirt below the Aloe Vera pups.
+Once you remove the dirt below the plantlets and set free the roots, you can cut the connection to the mother plant.

 A different technique is propagating plants directly from leaves.
-This technique is considered to be more advance and the chances of success are much slimmer.
+This technique is considered more advanced, and the chances of success are much slimmer.

-Aloe Vera plants reach a height between 2′ – 3′ feet (61 – 91cm) and can reach considerable weight based on its leaves storing a lot of water/gel.
-Rotate your Aloe Vera every couple of months so you can ensure that it grows evenly.
-Aloe Vera plants are slow growers and it takes a lot of time until a small plantlet called Aloe pup reaches a considerable size.
+Aloe Vera plants reach a height between 2′ – 3′ feet (61 – 91cm) and can reach considerable weight based on their leaves storing a lot of water/gel.
+Rotate your Aloe Vera every couple of months to ensure it grows evenly.
+Aloe Vera plants are slow growers, and it takes a lot of time until a small plantlet called Aloe pup reaches a considerable size.

-To increase the growth rate it is best to keep the plants outside int the summer when the temperatures allow it.
+To increase the growth rate it is best to keep the plants outside in the summer when the temperatures allow it.

 Use a terracotta pot for the Aloe Vera care if possible.
 Terracotta pots are porous and tend to dry out quicker.
 Aloe Vera doesn’t like to stay too humid for too long.
 That’s why Terracotta pots are ideal.
 In addition, make sure your pot has drainage holes.